 CLR combines the power of lactic acid and gluconic acid to produce the CLR Calcium Lime Rust Remover enhanced formula.
-The lactic acid and gluconic acid is a good combo to remove hard water deposits, calcium, and lime.
+Lactic acid and gluconic acid are a good combo to remove hard water deposits, calcium, and lime.

-They are both plant-based ingredients and chelating agent i.e. they remove dissolved minerals such as calcium and magnesium as well as rust stains.
-Of course, the lactic acid can also be used as Ph adjuster as well as a disinfectant.
+They are both plant-based ingredients and chelating agents i.e. they remove dissolved minerals such as calcium and magnesium as well as rust stains.
+Of course, lactic acid can also be used as a Ph adjuster as well as a disinfectant.

-While lactic acid and gluconic acid are the major ingredients in the CLR, there is also a need for other ingredients.
-They include water to bring balance to the concentration of the ingredients for its intended use.
-Lauramine oxide is a surfactant to reduce the surface tension in water and to make it easy to rinse away surfaces in contact with oil or grease.
+While lactic acid and gluconic acid are the primary ingredients in the CLR, there is also a need for other components.
+They include water to bring balance to the concentration of the ingredients for their intended use.
+Lauraine oxide is a surfactant to reduce the surface tension in water and makes it easy to rinse away surfaces in contact with oil or grease.

-You can use ceramic tiles, glass, faucet, shower fixtures, shower door, fiberglass, toilet bowl, and sinks.
+You can use ceramic tiles, glass, faucets, shower fixtures, shower doors, fiberglass, toilet bowl, and sinks.

 Besides bathroom and kitchen surfaces, it is also suitable for cleaning coffee pots, coffee makers, commercial washing machines, and dishwashers.

-It is septic safe and free of phosphates, ammonia, and bleach.
-It is a safer alternative to traditional chemicals but makes sure you read safety instructions on the label for use.
+It is septic-safe and free of phosphates, ammonia, and bleach.
+It is a safer alternative to traditional chemicals but makes sure you read the safety instructions on the label for use.

-The lime out heavy-duty contains lactic acid, citric acid, hydrochloric acid, c9-11 pareth-6, styrene polymer, Xanthan gum d15014 Chromatint Blue AZ powder, and isopropyl alcohol.
+The lime out heavy-duty contains lactic acid, citric acid, hydrochloric acid, c9-11 part-6, styrene polymer, Xanthan gum d15014 Chromatint Blue AZ powder, and isopropyl alcohol.

-The lactic acid, citric acid, and the hydrochloric acid are the active ingredients in the lime-OUT heavy-duty rust, lime and calcium remover.
+Lactic acid, citric acid, and hydrochloric acid are the active ingredients in the lime-OUT heavy-duty rust, lime, and calcium remover.

-The xanthan gum is the thickening agent in the lime OUT, c9-11 pareth-6 acts as the cleaning agent, the styrene polymer acts as the opacifier.
+The xanthan gum is the thickening agent in the lime OUT, c9-11 part-6 acts as the cleaning agent, and the styrene polymer acts as the opacifier.